plumberz/plumberz.github.io/README.md

 ```

-Firstly in the large ecosystem of libraries surrounding Pipes we found [pipes-concurrent](https://hackage.haskell.org/package/pipes-concurrency-2.0.9/docs/Pipes-Concurrent.html#v:recv), which provides "_Asynchronous communication between pipes_" and makes possible the adoption of an actor model approach, through the spawning of mailboxes and pieces of pipes conncted through them as separate actors.
+Firstly in the large ecosystem of libraries surrounding Pipes we found [pipes-concurrent](https://hackage.haskell.org/package/pipes-concurrency-2.0.9/docs/Pipes-Concurrent.html#v:recv), which provides "_Asynchronous communication between pipes_" and makes possible the adoption of an actor model approach, through the spawning of mailboxes and pieces of pipes which communicate through these as separate actors.

-Therefore the [first attempt](code/Wordcount.hs) was to try to implement our wordcount using pipes-concurrent the result was quite promising at first, by passing manually strings to standard input everything seemed to work properly, but after a while we noticed that the concurrent  access to the shared mailbox used to communicate between the two pieces of the pipe in certain cases didn't behave as expected, resulting in the window never closing if the input stream kept coming at a really high rate (e.g. "**yes | stack runghc code/Wordcount.hs**"), not respecting so the chosen reporting policy.
+Therefore the [first attempt](code/Wordcount.hs) was to try to implement our wordcount using **pipes-concurrent** the result was quite promising at first, by passing manually strings to standard input everything seemed to work properly, but after a while we noticed that the concurrent  access to the shared mailbox used to communicate between the two pieces of the pipe in certain cases didn't behave as expected, resulting in the **window never closing** if the input stream kept coming at a really **high rate*** (e.g. "**yes | stack runghc code/Wordcount.hs**"), breaking the chosen reporting policy, not reporting at all.

-In fact we was feeding into the mailbox a _Maybe Char_, so that when the downstream pipe received a _Nothing_ by a timer running on a different thread and was interpreted as a signal of the closing of the window.
-We tried to adopt the approach of "[ The CQL continuous query language: semantic foundations and query execution](https://link.springer.com/article/10.1007%2Fs00778-004-0147-z)" by dividing the computation in s2r (stream to relation), r2r (relation to relation), r2s (relation to stream), forcing to start the execution of the part counting the words seen only after the window was triggered, accumulating all the input upstream and then passing them down.
-This approach due to the incremental nature of our task represented a huge performance overhead, for this reason in the following examples we looked for different approaches and opted for merging the s2r and r2r-_ish_ part into a single accumulator, that will be triggered by a timer and so yield downward its result at the desired time (obviously more or less the desired time, due to the fact, that no guarantees are given on the upper bound of the _thread delay_ ).
+We were feeding into the mailbox a _Maybe Char_, so that when the downstream pipe received a _Nothing_ by a timer running on a different thread and was interpreted as a signal of the closing of the window.

+At the same time we tried to adopt the approach of "[ The CQL continuous query language: semantic foundations and query execution](https://link.springer.com/article/10.1007%2Fs00778-004-0147-z)" by dividing the computation in **s2r** (stream to relation), **r2r** (relation to relation), **r2s** (relation to stream), forcing to start the execution of the part counting the words seen only after the window was triggered, accumulating all the input upstream and then passing them down.
+This approach due to the incremental nature of our task represented a **huge performance overhead**, for this reason in the following examples we looked for different approaches and opted for **merging the s2r and r2r-_ish_ part** into a single accumulator, that will be triggered by a timer and so yield downstream its result at the desired time (obviously more or less the desired time, due to the fact, that no guarantees are given on the upper bound of the _thread delay_ ).
 This choice as said was due to the nature of this specific example, whereas in cases where the whole window has to  be known at the moment of the r2r operation it could surely still be applied.
+It has to be said that only the performance were worsened by this approach, not the correctness of the results, obviously.

-But the main issue remains how to trigger the window evaluation at the right time.
+We have to recognize that the biggest issue we found was due to the introduction of time and asynchronicity, so how to practically trigger the window evaluation at the right time was the biggest question.

 ```haskell
 import qualified Pipes.Prelude as P